Akarsh5/Covid-vaccine-slot-availability/covid_script readme.txt

 Hi there,

 I created a short python script to find out when vaccine slots are available.
 Part of the code I used is taken from the code available on internet.
-So cheers to that guy (Bhavesh I think).
+So kudos to him (Bhavesh Bhatt).

 My code does the following things which are new: